 Summer Miracles Hosting

 Summer Miracles families host a child for the summer; they welcome a child into their homes for four to five weeks, usually the whole month of July and the first week of August.
 They provide all basic needs, food, clothing, summer camp, activities and most important: advocacy.
 The primary goal of the host family is to introduce the child to their community, their circle of friends, religious groups, and anyone else who can help ensure the child finds a family who is interested in adopting a child during their stay.

-If you are interested in hosting an orphan for the summer through the Summer Miracles Program contact Delta, Summer Miracles Program Assistant, at email@example.com
+If you are interested in hosting an orphan for the summer through the Summer Miracles Program contact Delta, Summer Miracles Assistant Manager, at firstname.lastname@example.org

 To get started fill out a short inquiry form so we can contact you.